Self-adversarial Multi-scale Contrastive Learning for Semantic Segmentation of Thermal Facial Images: Related Work

-In addition to segmentation network and augmentation techniques, loss function or learning strategy plays a crucial role in achieving the higher performance.
+\textbf{Loss Functions or Learning Strategies:} In addition to segmentation network and augmentation techniques, loss function or learning strategy plays a crucial role in achieving higher performance.
 For semantic segmentation tasks, cross-entropy loss \cite{de_boer_tutorial_2005} and weighted cross-entropy loss functions have been widely used \cite{jadon_survey_2020, asgari_taghanaki_deep_2021}.
-In cases of unequal class distribution, due to imbalanced distribution of pixels between semantic classes, focal loss \cite{lin_focal_2017} and DICE loss \cite{sudre_generalised_2017} have been reported to show better performance.
+In cases of unequal class distribution, due to imbalanced distribution of pixels between semantic classes, focal loss \cite{lin_focal_2017} and DICE loss functions \cite{sudre_generalised_2017} have been reported to show better performance.
 In a more recent development, researchers proposed a loss function based on mutual information between pixels and semantic regions \cite{zhao_region_2019}, and showed substantial improvements on benchmarking datasets.
 Learning strategies such as GAN \cite{goodfellow_generative_2014, zhang_seggan_2018, cherian_sem-gan_2019, dong_automatic_2019, xue_segan_2018, zhang_ms-gan_2018} and CL \cite{wang_exploring_2021, zhang_looking_2021, zhao_contrastive_2021} have also shown to be effective for the segmentation task.
-A recent study using GAN \cite{muller_convolutional_2021} proposes multi-class segmentation approach, though, it is limited to handle only the occluding objects learnt at the training time.
-While the GAN requires larger datasets, the corner stone for the success of CL approaches is the availability of pretrained models, which requires large scale datasets of the same imaging domain, though with a flexibility of different upstream computer vision tasks.
-Our work takes inspiration from the GAN as well as the CL, however unlike the critic network in GAN, the auxiliary network in our approach does not compete with the generator (segmentation network), and unlike the use of feature space for sampling anchors in CL, our approach uses predicted segmentation masks or logits as anchors.
+A recent study using GAN \cite{muller_convolutional_2021} proposes multi-class segmentation approach, though, it is limited to handle only the occluding objects learnt at training time.
+The corner stone for the success of GAN as well as CL approaches is the availability of large scale datasets, which limits their effective deployment in thermal imaging.
+Our work takes inspiration from GAN as well as CL, however unlike the critic network in GAN, the auxiliary network in our approach does not compete with the generator (segmentation network).
+In addition, unlike the use of feature space for sampling anchors in CL, our approach uses predicted segmentation masks or logits as anchors.